smaxiso/Android-Bloatware-Removal-Guide/README.md

     </li>
     <li>
         <strong>Use a Bloatware Scanner App:</strong>
-        <p>Explore apps available on the Google Play Store that are designed to identify the bloatware.
+        <p>Explore apps available on the Google Play Store that are designed to identify bloatware.
 Consider using apps like "Debloater" or "NoBloat Free."</p>
     </li>
     <li>
         <strong>Research Online:</strong>